NeNorvalls/arbeidskrav2_nenita_norvalls_2025/README_Oppgave2.md

 - Keeps all relationships correct using **foreign keys**.
 - Uses **constraints** to ensure clean, consistent, and logical data.
 - Provides a reliable foundation for queries such as:
-  *Which borrower has not yet returned a book* or *how many copies exist for a specific title.*
+  *Which borrower has not yet returned a book* or *how many copies exist for a specific title.*git